turtlebasket/micromissiles-unity/docs/Simulation_Config_Guide.md

 - **Include Required Configuration Files**: Ensure all necessary JSON configuration files are present in the `StreamingAssets/Configs/` directory.
 - **Adjust Simulations Without Rebuilding**: Modify the JSON files to change simulation parameters without needing to rebuild the application.

+While the simulation is running, you can load a new Simulation Configuration JSON file at runtime by opening the panel with 'L'.

 ---